 We eventually retreated to the car, each of us bringing a couple of dozen flies with us as souvenirs.
 Even without the motivation of a grumpy brother, Caitlin’s efforts to explore the landscape were admirable.
 We both felt a sense of accomplishment at having walked around The Pinnacles in less than ideal conditions.
 The mood in the car improved further when Liam realised our next stop was Kalbarri.

 Interestingly, when we reminisce with Caitlin about The Pinnacles, there’s never a mention of the heat or flies.
 She just remembers the strange shaped rocks and climbing them for a photo.
-So, if you’re travelling through the area take the scenic detour, forget about the weather and don’t worry about the flies.
+So, if you’re doing a West Coast road trip take the scenic detour, forget about the weather and don’t worry about the flies.
 These rocks just sticking out of the ground are the memory that will last.

 - Would we go back?
 90% 90%